 You’ve probably figured out that when you nag your spouse about their obsession, it makes them defensive and doesn’t really change their behavior.
 Nagging sends a message of judgment, and in the case of an obsession it leads to feelings of frustration and helplessness.
 While getting your spouse to acknowledge their obsession is beneficial, taking the focus off their negative addiction goes a long way too.

 It also helps if you pledge to use your device less as well.
-And when you do bring up this potentially sore subject, “better to make it a conversation and share your feelings rather than nag them,” Durvasula suggests.
+And when you do bring up this potentially sore subject, “better to make it a conversation and share your feelings rather than nag them,” Durvasula says.

 For example, you can agree to digital-free times in the day (like at dinner, right after work or before bed) and stick to it.
 You can gently suggest leaving the phone behind or setting a ringtone that only goes off for urgent requests at other times.
 And don’t forget to acknowledge when they give you, not the phone, their full attention.
 “Take note of when they go phone-free and thank them.
 People like having their efforts recognized.”